Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Workspace Guided-DaSH Method

-\blue{ In this section, we explain how we apply the Guided-DaSH framework for mobile robot MRMP in congested environments with narrow passages to propose the Workspace Guided-DaSH method and describe how we leverage the workspace skeleton to guide both the construction of $\mathcal{H}_{ts}$ and its translation into $\mathcal{H}_m$.}
+In this section, we propose the Workspace Guided-DaSH method, which leverages the workspace skeleton to guide both the construction of $\mathcal{H}_{ts}$ and its translation into $\mathcal{H}_m$. \blue{Fig.~\ref{fig:dash-vs-gdash} compares the DaSH framework with our method, which we elaborate on below.}